Bursitis subtrochanterica

 • Pain when lying on hip, climbing stairs or standing for long periods of time

-• Stiffness or decreased mobility of the hip
+• Stiffness or reduced mobility of the hip

-• Swelling or tenderness at the level of the outside of the hip
+• Swelling or tenderness at the level of the outer side of the hip

 What can a podiatrist do?

-Although a podiatrist cannot treat inflammation directly, he or she can help reduce hip strain.
+Although a podiatrist cannot treat inflammation directly, he/she can help reduce hip strain.
 Treatment options may include:

 • Analysis of gait and posture technique to reduce overexertion